 The quantity of REMOVE AND RELOCATE WATER METER will be measured per each.

-The quantity of XX-INCH REMOVAL OF ASBESTOS CEMENT PIPE will be measured per LINEAR FOOT.

-The quantity of XX-INCH ACP WATERLINE REPLACEMENT will be measured per LINEAR FOOT.
+The quantity of ACP WATERLINE REPLACEMENT WITH (MATERIAL) PIPE (XX INCH) will be measured per linear foot.

 The quantity of [FILL IN ITEM DESCRIPTION] will be measured per [UNIT].